ssnider5/SIU-Python-Assessment/README.md

 This exercise is to determine your skills in solving problems and developing logic using Python.

 # Getting Started
+1. Ensure Python 3 is installed on your device BEFORE BEGINNING ASSESSMENT.
+Use Fiserv Software Center for installation.
-1. Fork and clone this repo - no branches, no PRs
+2. Fork and clone this repo - no branches, no PRs
-2. Launch repo in your IDE of choice
+3. Launch repo in your IDE of choice
-3. Run the main file, you should see the following in your terminal output:
+4. Run the main file, you should see the following in your terminal output:

     ding dong
     who's there